 Who should be worried about it?

-As well as this, you should consider other businesses that use payment technology on a site which you own.
-It is your responsibility to ensure that the card data of that business’ customers is protected.
+As well as this, you should consider other businesses that use payment technology on a site that you own.
+It is your responsibility to ensure that the card data of that business’ customers are protected.

 If this applies to you, below we have gone into more detail about what PCI-DSS is, and recommendations as to how your company should go about implementing it.